Spring Foraging Class

 Throughout the class, simple tools will be used and reference will be made to primitive and contemporary methods of processing plants.
 As well, wildcrafted medicine and utilitarian plants will be discussed to provide a more holistic understanding of how plants can positively affect our lives.

-You will learn how to craft your own herbal medicine as well as how to create containers on our landscape.
-You will go home with your own wild-crafted tincture and bark basket as well as a new understanding of plant identification and sustainable harvest.
+You may learn how to craft your own herbal medicine as well as how to create containers on our landscape — activities vary depending on the season and the land’s offerings.
+You will go home with your own wild-crafted tincture and possibly your own wildcrafted container as well as a new understanding of plant identification and sustainable harvest.

 ORGANIC, LOCAL MEALS PROVIDED